 Osteopathy is a manual therapy that aims to heal the functional disorders of human body structures and restore the balance between the body and mind.
 The osteopath treats the patient’s body as a whole regardless of the presenting symptoms.

-Osteopathy can also be used in prevention: there may be movement limitations that do not cause pain but overtime, might become problematic and cause pain if left untreated.
+Osteopathy can also be used in prevention: there may be movement limitations that do not cause pain but over time, it might become problematic and cause pain if left untreated.

 Osteopathy is for everyone, from newborns to elderly people, as well as pregnant women or who have recently given birth.